 Cruise Ship Tender at Grand Cayman

 If you’ve never done a day stay before, it can definitely be a convenient way to spend the way on the beach.
-We were given a room, along with charging privileges and beach towels.
+We were given a hotel room, along with charging privileges and beach towels at the resort.